Q&A – Oropouche fever

 How can I prevent Oropouche?

-Recommended measures include protecting homes with fine mesh mosquito nets on doors and windows, as well as beds and furniture where people rest; wearing clothing that covers legs and arms; applying repellents containing DEET, IR3535 or icaridin.
+Recommended measures to prevent transmission through midge and mosquito bites include protecting homes with fine mesh mosquito nets on doors and windows, as well as beds and furniture where people rest; wearing clothing that covers legs and arms; applying repellents containing DEET, IR3535 or icaridin.
 As midges are much smaller than mosquitoes, traditional mosquito nets will not protect against their bites.

 Is there a risk of this becoming a larger outbreak?

-While current outbreaks remain under investigation, PAHO has advised effected countries to strengthen surveillance and implement vector control measures to help prevent a further increase in cases.
+While current outbreaks remain under investigation, PAHO has advised effected countries to strengthen surveillance and implement vector control measures to and risk communication help prevent a further increase in cases.

 If I’ve had Oropouche, can I get it again?

 Four genotypes of Oropouche have been identified.
-Infection with any genotype will generate antibodies to protect against future reinfection.
+Infection with any genotype should generate antibodies to protect against future reinfection.

 Who is most at risk of disease?